maeek/ha-aux-cloud/README.md

 ## Privacy

-This integration communicates with the AUX Cloud servers but stores your credentials locally in Home Assistant's encrypted storage (when configured through the UI).
+This integration communicates with the AUX Cloud servers but stores your credentials locally in Home Assistant's internal storage (when configured through the UI).
 No data is shared with third parties beyond what's necessary to communicate with AUX Cloud services.

 ## Contributing